-- Each 1% improvement in course and credential completions over and above average sector improvements brings an additional $425,000 in state funding.
+Each 1 percent improvement in course and credential completions over and above average sector improvements brings an additional $425,000 in state funding.

-- Each 1% improvement in student retention results in $200,000 in additional net income.
+Each 1 percent improvement in student retention results in $200,000 in additional net income.

 Sinclair has a long history in data analytics.
 They’ve had a data warehouse and SAS for more than ten years and have federated nearly a terabyte of information.
 Sinclair is focusing on two key themes to use these data to help students succeed: (1) equipping faculty and advisors with better, deeper data, and (2) equipping students with better decision support.

 “We know student performance in courses is one of the most critical, granular aspects of their success,” said Mercer.
 “By better understanding the behavior exhibited by past students (both successful and non-successful) in each course we can help faculty better understand the trajectory of their current students’ behavior.
 We are using analytics to help our faculty more easily discern what is most important to monitor and focus on for each student’s success.”

 “It’s also critical we give advisors and coaches better information and tools,” said Mercer who points to case loads of 300-400 students per advisor.
 “When advisors meet with students, they typically only know the student’s demographic and past performance.
 We can do better.”
 Mercer advocates for providing advisors with effective means to triage large caseloads and to more effectively and easily identify potential problems and opportunities within them.
 “The conversation will change when an advisor has access to students’ real-time performance data in each class—not just grades—but also engagement, attendance and more.”